-It’s estimated that more than 160,000 people in Malawi have impaired vision because of cataracts.
-In 2016 Sightsavers examined 108,000 people to check for eye conditions and enable them to be treated.
+It’s estimated that more than 160,000 people in Malawi have impaired vision, with half caused by cataracts.
+In 2017 Sightsavers examined 50,000 people to check for eye conditions and enable them to be treated.

-Sightsavers provides vital funding for outreach to isolated communities, enabling health workers to travel to the homes of people who otherwise would not have the means to seek help themselves.
+Sightsavers is working to eliminate trachoma and provides vital funding for outreach to isolated communities, enabling health workers to travel to the homes of people who otherwise would not have the means to seek help themselves.

 Sightsavers manages the Coordinated Approach To Eye Health (CATCH) project in Malawi, which aims to improve treatment for people who live in areas where trachoma is present.